-After successful completion of this course, students are expected to be able to:
+After successful completion of this course students are expected to be able to:

-- assess the value of different sociological and anthropological perspectives on development;
+- differentiate current sociological and anthropological perspectives on development;

-- written test with open questions (80%);
+- written test with an open question: 30%;

-Literature will be available on blackboard.
+Literature will be available in Brightspace.

-|Compulsory for:||BIN||International Development Studies||BSc||A: Sociology of Development||5MO|
+|Compulsory for:||BIN||International Development Studies||BSc||A: Spec.
+A - Sociology of Development||5MO|